I’m not gonna lie, last week was a rough one for me. As I struggled to hold onto hope.

 The world needs us to share our light, not hide in the dark.

 “Even in the face of everything happening in the world, it’s ok to flourish…in fact, it’s more important now than ever.
-When you flourish, so do the people around you, & that has a ripple effect that extends out into the world.” ~ Nancy Levin, Author
+When you flourish, so do the people around you, and that has a ripple effect that extends out into the world.” ~ Nancy Levin, Author

 So if you’ve been feeling anxious about the state of the world, or anything else in your life, I get it.